Is the EV Tax Credit Going Away? What You Need to Know

 - This perspective stems from Tesla's established market dominance and ability to produce EVs at a lower cost than many of its rivals.

-It's worth noting that Tesla has reportedly already exhausted its credit allocation under previous programs.
+Some say Musk's support for ending the tax credit reportedly has several moving parts.
+For example, Tesla has already exhausted its credit allocation under previous programs.
 So, the company might believe it can maintain its competitive edge without government incentives.

 Meanwhile, companies that have invested heavily in EV production are reportedly watching these developments.

-For instance, manufacturers like Ford, General Motors, and Rivian have tailored their strategies to take advantage of the tax credits.
-So, removing these incentives could impact their market positioning.
+Manufacturers like Ford, General Motors, and Rivian have tailored their strategies to take advantage of the tax credits.
+Removing these incentives could impact their market positioning.

-Tesla (TSLA), Rivian (RIVN), and Lucid (LCID) all saw their stock prices slide in response to the news of a potential tax credit change.
-(Rivian's stock fell more than 12% Thursday following Reuters news regarding Trump's plans.)
+Tesla (TSLA), Rivian (RIVN), and Lucid (LCID) all saw their stock prices fall in response to the news of a potential tax credit change.
+(Rivian's stock fell more than 12% Thursday following the news from Reuters regarding Trump's plans for the EV credit.)

 Other clean energy credits at risk